Nominations & Selection Process

 - To nominate an individual, submit a nomination form (pdf) or contact the alumni office

-- Nominations are accepted from alumni, current/former faculty, and administration and are due December 31, 2016
+- Nominations are accepted from alumni, current/former faculty and staff and are due December 31, 2016

-- Nominations are reviewed by the Executive Committee of the Alumni Board
+- Nominations are reviewed by the Awards & Scholarship Committee of the Alumni Board

 Outstanding Alumni Award

 This award recognizes alumni who have made significant contributions to their community or profession, recognizing individuals who have made tremendous accomplishments toward their life goals.
 All alumni are eligible for this award, except those who have received an honorary degree from the University.
 Alumni will not be eligible until 10 years after their class reunion year.
 Alumni celebrating 25 and 50 years will be given special consideration.
 Nominate an alumnus today. (pdf)

 Ellis worked her way to a graduation as a reporter/photographer/copyeditor for the Forest Grove News-Times.
 It was this training that led her to become a LIFE magazine reporter, then editorial page editor and writer for the Beirut (Lebanon) Daily Star, copyeditor at the Washington (DC) Evening Star.
 Ellis was an assistant professor of technical journalism at Oregon State University and assistant chair and professor of mass communication at Louisiana's McNeese State University.
 She has written six books, one of which—The Moving Appeal—was nominated for the 2004 Pulitzer Prize in history.
 She is a principal at Ellis & Associates, LLC of Portland, a free-lance writing firm and involved in screenwriting and political journalism and activism.
 Ellis holds an MA in journalism from the University of Minnesota and a doctorate in English from Oregon State.

 Dr. Stuart E. Knapp ’50, MS ’51